syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ## Authorization of salesforce project

-Before proceeding further, you need to authorize your Salesforce project by following these steps
+Before proceeding further, you need to authorize your salesforce project by following these steps

-Run the following command to authorize your Salesforce project with your Salesforce account in the browser.
+Run the following command to authorize your salesforce project with your salesforce account in the browser.

 ```
 sfdx org:login:web -d